Morristown’s council is accustomed to presentations from developers pitching big projects.

 But this week, council members heard from one who is threatening to sue because he claims he cannot get an audience.

 “We have essentially given up on the town officials.
 We’re no longer willing to be dillied around with and toyed around with.
 We drafted up a complaint.
-We’re now asking the town council to honor this agreement,” said attorney Linda Kahn.
+We’re now asking the town council to honor this agreement,” said attorney Linda Cahn.

 She and Morristown lawyer Philip Rosenbach represent Paul Marshall, a local real estate developer who says he and Claremont Properties of Far Hills have been getting stonewalled since 2015 on their proposal to build a four-story, 83-unit apartment complex and 8,000 square feet of retail space, as part of Morristown’s Speedwell Avenue redevelopment.